 Fortunately, rubber pads on the bottom of the legs will keep your floors safe from scratches and marking should your little one muster up the strength to move it.
 Wooden floor owners rejoice!
 Your floor will be protected.

-The most amazing thing about this step stool is the price.
-Even though it is made of wood, it is priced similarly to plastic step stools!
-A well built good looking step stool at a great price.
+The most amazing thing about this step stool is the value.
+Even though it is made of wood, costs about as much as most plastic step stools!
+A well built good looking step stool on a budget.
 Highly recommended.

 This is perhaps the most expensive step stool on the market but it is a step stool like no other.